General Regulations

 In special circumstances, the PAGMO Advisory Board can approve minor deviations of these rules for specific countries on request.
 Information on deviations must be available to other participating countries.

 Individuals other than the contestants, leader, and deputy leader - including family members -, may apply to accompany the Participants.
+While we welcome observers, it is important that their presence does not interfere with the participation experience of the contestants.
+We kindly ask all observers to respect the competition environment and allow contestants to focus fully on their tasks.
 If the solicitation is approved, the observer will assume one of the following positions;

 The Annual Regulations will specify whether Observers may attend a given PAGMO, the charges for Observers, and the deadlines for payment of such charges.
 Since extra accommodation is limited, no guarantee is given that applications to accompany the Participants will be successful.